biobakery/biobakery_workflows/biobakery_workflows/workflows/wtx_wdl_readme.md

 `gsutil ls gs:/your_data_Google_bucket_id/ | grep ".fastq.gz" | grep ".R1" > ubams.list` .
 Also since for this workflow we are looking for fastq or fastq.gz input files you might change the name of the file list in this command from "ubams.list" to "fastq_list.txt" .

 #### Optional inputs
-There are an additional five optional inputs for each workflow run.
+There are an additional seven optional inputs for each workflow run.
 These are not required.
 If not set, the default values will be used.
+* bypassFunctionalProfiling (Default = false): This set to true will bypass running functional profiling and all of the downstream tasks including normalization and merging of the functional data products including gene families, ecs, and pathways.
 * dataType (Default = "mtx"): This is the sequencing data type (mtx or mgx).
 * inputMetadataFile (Default = None) : This file is used with the visualization task to annotate the figures with metadata.
 * MaxMemGB_FunctionalProfileTasks (Default = 24 Gb): This is the max memory to request for each HUMAnN v2.0 task.
 This might need to be increased for larger input files.